 A qualified meditation teacher can and will answer the following questions in a way that is clear, unequivocal and in a parsimonious fashion.
 Oh and they will be open and honest about the answers: Who did you train under (who are your teachers)?
 What makes you qualified to teach meditation?
 Do you have the blessing of a qualified teacher?
 Do you have a title?
 Who gave it to you?
 Are you a part of an authentic (living) lineage of teachings?
 Do you know the root texts on meditation?
 Do you speak / read the root languages of those root texts?

 Keep in mind that here in the West, there are many, pardon the turn of speech, white people who have never spent significant time in the East, who are becoming authentically qualified to teach.
 Or at least they have their teacher’s blessings to teach.
 Therefore, these qualifications that I set forth in the above paragraph are strict – who besides a well-educated religious studies scholar would know those root languages?
-Or who other than a Buddhist monk who has gone through their rigorous Shedra – or monastic colleges?
-Well sincere monks are typically authentic meditation teachers but sometimes it is difficult to find a Buddhist monk.
+Or who other than a Buddhist monk (or nun) who has gone through their rigorous Shedra – or monastic colleges?
+Well sincere monks are typically authentic meditation teachers but sometimes it is difficult to find a Buddhist monk or nun to teach you.
 What then?
 Sometimes an authentic meditation teacher will not know those root languages and that is okay, just not ideal.
 They should at least know a little about the root texts.

 Here’s the thing – if someone has studied the root languages of the root texts, and if they can teach meditation, then there is a chance that they are able to do two important things: think critically (from diligent, systematic study) and have decent emotional intelligence.
 It is one thing to be able to think rationally and be a linear type of person, but it is quite another to be able to do that when it suits the situation; and when we enter the watery psychological realm of emotions, rationality and linear processes often fly out the window, and an authentic teacher ideally should be able to understand both of these processes.